 Seven Students Injured in Jackson County School Bus Crash on Route 21

-Posted on behalf of The Bell Law Firm, PLLC on Oct 31, 2016 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Oct 31, 2016 in Car Accidents

 Seven students suffered minor injuries and were taken to a nearby hospital for examination after a rear-end crash involving two Jackson County school buses on Thursday, Oct.
 27, around 7 a.m. on Route 21.
 The buses were transporting a total of 50 students.